marsch/Microservices/README.md

 ## Introduction

-This repository contains all developing tasks considering the finalisation of the OIH api integration platform prototype,  including the core components "Integration Services" and "Data Hub".
+This repository contains all developing tasks considering the finalisation of the Open Integration Hub prototype,  including the core components "Integration Services" and "Data Hub".
 Additionally, this repository includes the development of the microservices and the primary purpose is to develop the platform prototype as the basis for further use.

 ## Contribution